Why a Leopard 50?

 Other considerations compared to closest competitors

-Cable steering gives better feedback than hydraulic
+Cable steering gives better feedback than hydraulic and easier to maintain/fix

 Deeper keel and rudders should give better upwind performance